 As we highlighted from Garance Doré’s book, Love Style Life, French girls don't want to be seen when they go out.
 "You'd better know that the Parisian will do everything she can to avoid being photographed, because wanting to have your picture taken is way too try-hard," Doré mentions in her book.
 "She dresses in her eternal outfit of jeans and high heels with her hair down.
 Because, really, getting dressed up means you care.
 She's got better things to do."

-“As you know, Russia is a very big country, and therefore it is hard to pinpoint the style of its female population.
+"As you know, Russia is a very big country, and therefore it is hard to pinpoint the style of its female population.
 It differs considerably from town to town and city to city.
-So if you let me, I’ll talk about a very specific style of the women who live in Saint Petersburg, the city where I am based.
-Ladies from Saint Petersburg, in my opinion, are very fond of minimalism and are loyal to this style no matter what they do and where they go, whether they’re going out for a meal or to a trendy bar envisioning a long night out.
+So if you let me, I'll talk about a very specific style of the women who live in St. Petersburg, the city where I am based.
+Ladies from St. Petersburg, in my opinion, are very fond of minimalism and are loyal to this style no matter what they do and where they go, whether they’re going out for a meal or to a trendy bar envisioning a long night out.

 "Girls usually choose clothes of black, rich gray, navy blue, and other deep colors.
 They prefer skinny jeans, jersey dresses, and biker jackets.
 Ladies here prefer comfortable shoes over killer heels, yet if stilettos are her choice for the night, she will be wearing them from sunset to dawn.
 She is not a cheat who swaps her heels for ballet flats when the clock strikes midnight." — Vita Kovaleva, blogger, La Vita Mia